wrongerror/BPFConductor/docs/desgin/arch.md

-# eva
+# eBPFConductor

 ## Introduction

-eBPF is a powerful technology that enables low-overhead and dynamic instrumentation of the Linux kernel and user space applications.
-However, deploying and managing eBPF programs in a Kubernetes cluster presents certain challenges.

-The bpfman project provides a good way to simplify the deployment and management of kernel space eBPF programs.

-However, there is a lack of management for user space eBPF programs.
-Each user space eBPF Program is deployed as a daemonset, which increases the number of pods, leading to an increase in resource overhead and management costs.

-The goal of the eva is to simplify the deployment and management of eBPF programs, including both kernel space and user space.
-For kernel space, we will integrate with bpfman for management.
-For user space, we will deploy a single daemonset in the cluster to manage all eBPF programs, and we will provide an extensible mechanism based on wasm for user space eBPF programs.
+eBPFConductor is a Rust-based framework designed for the efficient management of eBPF programs in Kubernetes environments.
+It integrates with bpfman to handle kernel space eBPF programs and utilizes a single daemonset for user space eBPF program management, reducing resource consumption.
+The framework supports wasm for extensibility and includes a Prometheus-compatible exporter for streamlined monitoring. eBPFConductor aims to enhance Kubernetes eBPF program management through its focus on security, resource efficiency, and language support.

 ## Features